If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.

 This could be a high-bar, low-bar, front, or safety-bar barbell squats.

-Select the variant that is pain-free, a low injury risk, one that you enjoy, that you are confident that you can master, and that suits your biomechanics.
-For example, if you find that you are very bent over when you perform a low-bar squat to full depth, you may wish to choose one of the other variations that allow for a more upright body position to ensure more even lower-body development.
+Select the variant you enjoy, are confident that you can master, and suits your biomechanics.
+For example, suppose you are very bent over when you perform a low-bar squat to full depth.
+In that case, you may choose one of the other variations that allow for a more upright body position to ensure more even lower-body development.

-If an injury prevents you from performing a barbell based squat of any type, a leg press variant can be used in the place of a squat variant.
+If an injury prevents you from performing a barbell-based squat of any type, a leg press variant can be used in place of a squat variant.

 Hip Hinge Variants